frippz/frippz.se/_posts/2015-05-16-maybe-some-developers-are-just-plain-lazy.md

 The very uncomfortable truth might just be that you just lack the proper knowledge to effectively solve the problem at hand.
 Guess what, *that's totally fine*.
 It happens all the time to most developers.
 No one is perfect and what really makes you a professional is what you choose to do when faced with such problems.
 Maybe take a step back, admit that you don’t have the right tools for the problem and that you need to aquire them before continuing.

-The thing is that the tools I'm talking about can't be downloaded as a zip file from some web site.
+The thing is that the tools I'm talking about can't be downloaded as a zip file from some website.